-2. Network Models
+2 Network Models

 So what do we need to characterize interference?
-A typical model of interference in any network requires:

-1) A model, which provides the spatial location of nodes.
+A typical model of interference in any network requires: 1) A model, which provides the spatial location of nodes.
 2) A channel propagation model, which explains the propagation characteristics of the network.
 These include the path loss, node mobility models etc. 3) A model for the transmission characteristics of nodes and a threshold-based receiver performance model.

-2.1.
-Node Distribution Model
+2.1 Node Distribution and Inter-working Network Model

-Since nodes' locations are completely unknown a priori in wireless networks, they can be treated as completely random. and hence the distribution of the nodes is random.
-The irregular location of nodes, which is influenced by factors like mobility or unplanned placement of the nodes may be considered as a realization of a spatial point pattern (or process) [3] [8].
+Since nodes' locations are completely unknown a priori in wireless networks, they can be treated as random.
+This irregular location of nodes, which is influenced by factors like mobility or unplanned placement of the nodes may be considered as a realization of a spatial point pattern (or process) [3] [8].
+A spatial point pattern (SPP) is a set of location, irregularly distributed within a designated region and presumed to have been generated by some form of stochastic mechanism.